feewet/lca-hub/README.md

 * Verified engineers recieve a portion of the bounty to read and approve LCAs.

-* Once an LCA has been verified 3 times, the remaining bounty is paid to the submittor and the LCA is considered valid.
+* Once an LCA has been verified enough times, the remaining bounty is paid to the submittor and the LCA is considered valid.

 * Valid LCAs are posted publically on ipfs and made available through a website.